rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 except, in this post my interest is the cognitive cost only not the total cost.

 Achieving _simplicity_ on a larger scale projects is not _easy_.
 Easy does not scale well.
 There appears to be no free lunch, cognitive load needs to be somewhere.
 My big preference is trying to achieve _hard and simple_ rather than _easy and complex_.
 Another words, I prefer germane load over extraneous load.
 This, I am pleased to note, is inline with cognitive psychology.

-Again, the advice from cognitive psychology is to reduce extraneous cognitive load redirecting it towards germane load.
+Recall the advice from cognitive psychologists is to reduce extraneous cognitive load redirecting it towards germane load.
-To put it using the proposed terms this translates to
+Using the proposed terms this translates to:

 > &emsp; _Move from complex to hard_